 How to contact us

-Stone Harbor Investment Partners, LLC Attn.: Legal Department 31 West 52nd Street, 16th Floor New York, New York 10019
+Stone Harbor Investment Partners Attn.: Legal Department 31 West 52nd Street, 16th Floor New York, New York 10019

 Information we collect

 You may provide us with personal data when you are introduced to us, when we meet you in person, or when we are in contact by phone, email, via our website or otherwise.

 The categories of personal data we collect include: